IsaacCavallaro/poker-probability-calculator/suits_logic_breakdown.md

 This function takes:
  - hand
     - list of five cards, where each card is a tuple
-- suits
-    - list of all possible suits

 - It creates a new list `suits_in_hand` containing the first element (the suit) of each card in the hand
 - If there is only one unique suit in the hand (i.e., if the length of the set of `suits_in_hand` is 1), then the function returns True, indicating that the hand is a flush